-This unique station is one of the UK’s leading media groups and radio stations, holding channels like Capital FM, which currently has more than 3 million listeners across the London area.
+The Capital Radio story begins in London.
+This unique station is one of the UK’s leading media groups and radio stations, holding channels like Capital FM, which currently has more than three million listeners across the London area.

-Outside of its ownership of the London market, Capital also owns the licenses for around 20 commercial stations throughout the UK, in markets like Birmingham, South Wales, and Kent.
+Outside of its ownership of the London market, Capital also owns the licenses for around 20 commercial stations throughout the UK in markets like Birmingham, South Wales, and Kent.

 Where did Capital Radio start?

-The official answer is 1973, although the Capital FM that you know today begun at a much later stage.
+The official answer is 1973, although the Capital FM that you know today began at a much later stage.
 Until the 1970s, the British airwaves belonged almost exclusively to the BBC.

 As one of the first channels to introduce the UK to the concept of commercial radio, Capital had a tough couple of years initially.
 Buyers for Capital Radio advertising slots were challenging to find, and audiences were reluctant to tune into more low-brow broadcasting.

 When the Broadcasting Act of 1990 emerged in the UK, the new legislation paved the way for a change in the radio broadcasting environment.
 Capital started to purchase other radio companies in 1993, acquiring the Midlands Radio brand.

 The later years for Capital Radio

 The same year, Capital Radio launched its first website, making it one of the first companies to explore the online world.
-The company also started branching out into record production, while casting its gaze beyond radio into things like restaurant investments, and other initiatives.
+The company also started branching out into record production while casting its gaze beyond radio into things like restaurant investments and other initiatives.

 The Capital Radio channel began to refocus its efforts more exclusively on radio in 1997, but its expansion ambitions were thwarted when it was unable to purchase the Virgin Radio group.